sigmasaur/AwSW-it/README.md

 * At line 436, 2837: Corrected colon to dot to preserve the capital letter.
 * At line 463: *8* → *eight*, for elegance.
 * At line 1358: Corrected number of dots from two to three.
-* At line 2109, 2176, 2395, 2735, 3352: Slightly compressed to fit fewer lines.
+* At line 2109, 2176, 2395, 2735, 3352: Slightly pruned to fit fewer lines.
-* At line 2348-2352, 2389-2395, 2410-2415: Assumed the narrator's gender by necessity.
+* At line 2348-2352, 2389-2395, 2410-2415: Assumed the author's gender by necessity.
-* At line 2737: Slightly changed *isn't it fascinating* to add an obvious pun without loss of meaning.
+* At line 2737: Slightly adapted *isn't it fascinating* to add an obvious pun without loss of meaning.
-* At line 2747: Slightly changed to strengthen the pun, but it might still be too weak.
+* At line 2747: Slightly adapted to strengthen the pun, but it might still be too weak.
 * At line 3068: *PDAs* → *PDA*.
 * At line 3226: *RIP* → *rest in peace*, for elegance.
-* At line 3352: Slightly changed to match the variant at line 3344.
+* At line 3352: Slightly adapted to match line 3344 so that they both fit line 3367, and precisely lines 3384/3391.
-* At line 3609: Slightly changed to preserve a pun.
+* At line 3609: Slightly adapted to preserve a pun.